What Is a “Presumptive” Service Connection?

 The VA presumes that certain disabilities were caused by military service.
 This is because of the unique circumstances of a specific Veteran’s military service.
-If a presumed condition is diagnosed in a Veteran in a certain group, they can be awarded disability compensation.
+A Veteran who is diagnosed with a presumed condition may be awarded disability compensation.

 What are “Presumptive” Conditions?
 If you are diagnosed with a chronic disease within one year of active duty release, you can apply for disability compensation.